-The latest housing trend in America has nothing to do with furniture, but with people: there is a boom in intergenerational roommates.
+The latest housing trend in America has nothing to do with furniture, but with people: there's a boom in intergenerational roommates.

 Described as being separated by at least a generation, intergenerational roommate agreements are on the rise in the US: since 1971, intergenerational homes have even quadrupled.